Using OSCOLA - FAQ

 If you have used a couple of chapters and have referenced these chapters properly in your bibliography, there is no need for another reference to the whole book in the bibliography as well.

-List the earliest work first and susequent works in chronological order.
-The second and susequent works can be listed beneath the first with a double em dash instead of the author's name.
+List the earliest work first and subsequent works in chronological order.
+The second and subsequent works can be listed beneath the first with a double em dash instead of the author's name.

 You should always try to read any source in the original rather than someone else's interpretation and you should never cite a footnote to it from another work.
 However, if reading the original is not practical, you should link the journal article or book (which you have read) to that which your source (which you have not read) cites by using the word "citing".
 For example the footnote will look something like this (the pinpoint page at the end refers to the page you have read, not the pinpoint page in the original source: